Skip to main content Skip to navigation

 Atomistic

-Are you interesting in applying for this project?
+Are you interesting in applying for any of these projects?
 Head over to our Study with Us page for information on the application process, funding, and the HetSys training programme

 At the University of Warwick, we strongly value equity, diversity and inclusion, and HetSys will provide a healthy working environment, dedicated to outstanding scientific guidance, mentorship and personal development.